 - Planned intra-node optimizations

 “Renduchintala provided first updates on Intel’s 7nm process technology that will deliver 2 times scaling and is expected to provide approximately 20 percent increase in performance per watt with a 4 times reduction in design rule complexity.
 It will mark the company’s first commercial use of extreme ultraviolet (EUV) lithography, a technology that will help drive scaling for multiple node generations.”
 Intel said in their press release.

-	Intel also expects a 15% improvement in transistor performance and a 20% improvement in performance-per-watt.
+Intel also expects a 15percent improvement in transistor performance and a 20 percent improvement in performance-per-watt.
 There was also mention of future iterations of the Foveros and EMIB packaging that might as well be the future of the semiconductor industry as silicon miniaturization has started to hit its limits and Moore’s law is long dead.